 Spoken by soprano: As Martin Luther King said in 1963, will you join me to say again this afternoon

-Soprano: Let us all transform negative extremes to positive extremes, from dark past to bright future.
-Let us move from the low road of man’s inhumanity to the high road of peace and brotherhood.
+Soprano: From negative to positive, from dark past to bright future.
+From a low road to the high road of peace and brotherhood.

 Good night, sweet princesses.
 God bless you.

 Eulogy || Excerpt from “The Drum Major Instinct”